AdobeDocs/dynamic-media-classic.en/help/using/detail-view.md

 Detail View provides information about an asset or file.
 This information is displayed about an item: the folder where it is stored, its filename, the date the item was uploaded to Adobe Dynamic Media Classic, and its publishing history.
 You can also view and edit metadata and add keywords for an asset in Detail View.

 You can obtain an asset URL in Detail View; however, the URL is not active until you publish the asset.
-For images, Detail View also provides a list of built and derived assets and metadata, such as zoom targets and Image Sets.
+For images, Detail View also provides a list of built and derived assets and metadata, such as Zoom Targets and Image Sets.

 ## Work with assets in Detail View {#working-with-assets-in-detail-view}